jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 represent a geofeed file, but it does not support the "#" comments needed to include the RPKI signature.

-To enable including "#" comments for an RPKI signature, a new media type "application/geofeed+csv" will be registered in the IANA Media Types Registry (see section C).
+To enable including "#" comments for an RPKI signature, a new media type "application/geofeed+csv" will be registered in the IANA Media Types Registry (see the Media Types Registry section).

 It is RECOMMENDED that the "type" JSON value in a "geofeed" link object be set to "application/geofeed+csv" media type.